Skip to content

 We recommend dowloading before you head out in case connection is poor on location.

-We're working with our partners in the Lake District to safely manage our car parks.
-You can find the most up to date information and a guide to how busy car parks are today using the Safer Lakes car park tool.
+We're working with our partners in the Lake District to manage our car parks.
+You can find the most up to date information on car parks in the Lake District National Park here:

 No Overnight Parking